Independent African news, markets, culture and politics.

 NATO member rejects new Ukraine weapons plan — RT World News

-Italy has announced that it will not join a NATO initiative to purchase US weapons for Ukraine while peace negotiations are ongoing.
-According to Foreign Minister Antonio Tajani, it would be premature to join the bloc’s arms initiative at this time.
-This decision comes as the European Union has renewed its efforts to finance additional arms deliveries to Kiev, despite signals from Washington that it may seek a diplomatic solution to end the conflict.
+Italy has announced that it will not join a NATO initiative to purchase U.S. weapons for Ukraine while peace negotiations are ongoing.
+Foreign Minister Antonio Tajani said it would be premature to join the bloc’s arms initiative at this time, expressing hope that a ceasefire could be implemented in the coming months, which would make further weapons deliveries unnecessary.

-Tajani expressed hope that a ceasefire could be implemented in the coming months, rendering further weapons unnecessary.
-Italy had previously expressed its readiness to join NATO’s Prioritized Ukraine Requirements List (PURL) program, which allows the bloc’s members to fund weapons based on a wishlist drafted by Kiev.
-However, Italy is now the first EU country to openly question whether Ukraine should receive more weapons while ceasefire talks are ongoing.
+The decision comes as the European Union has renewed its efforts to finance additional arms deliveries to Kyiv, despite signals from Washington that it may seek a diplomatic solution to end the conflict.
+Italy had previously indicated its readiness to join NATO’s Prioritized Ukraine Requirements List (PURL) program, which allows members to fund weapons based on a wishlist drafted by Kyiv.
+Now, Italy is the first EU country to openly question whether Ukraine should receive more weapons while ceasefire talks are ongoing.

 The development highlights the ongoing debate within the EU over its role in the conflict and the effectiveness of its support for Ukraine.
 As peace negotiations continue, the international community will be watching to see how the situation unfolds and whether a diplomatic solution can be reached.